 · Vendors must confirm POs within 12 hours after releasing the order, and can only change the confirmation within 48 hours after this initial confirmation.

 · They also have to Accept or Back order within 24 hours via Vendor central or EDI.
 Back orders must have a ship window.

 Any failure in the above equates to an Amazon chargeback that can be quite large depending on the size of the order.

 Amazon also files chargebacks when vendors fail to set up routing requests when they transport packages, or do not follow the correct policies for shipping and delivery fees.
 Vendors are required to create routing in advance of collect orders where Amazon pays the shipping charges.
-If the collect date past the ship window, a chargeback will follow.
+If the collection date past the shipping window, a chargeback will follow.

 All shipments that arrive at Amazon Fulfillment Centers are checked for compliance.